 While on campus, bikes should be locked in racks provided near most residence hall and classroom buildings.
-All bicycles must be registered with the Department of Public Safety - a free service.
 Bicycles cannot be left in stairwells, hallways, or any passageways within buildings, and must never be chained to stair banisters due to fire code regulations.
+All bicycles must be registered with the Department of Public Safety.
+Permits are issued free of charge and help DPS identify your bike if it is misplaced or stolen.

 Storing personal property in the residence halls over the summer is not permitted.
 If possible, you should plan to bring only items which will fit in your room or car.
 There is no storage available during the academic year.
 Information regarding off-campus storage options may be found on the Office of Residential & First-Year Programs’ website.